ibm-build-lab/ibm-eis-sap-btp/access-weather-api/README.md

 ### Step 2: Create a Connector Instance

 In order to use a connector, you must first create an instance of the connector.
 You will need an EIS API key, which will be associated with the instance.
 One or more instances can share the same API key, allowing you to share the key between different lines of business.
+This API key should have been sent to you by email when you registered for the EIS service.

 Click on the **Instances** tab, and then click **Create Instance**.